MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 In the example of [a `Realtime` web service](#realtime-example), keep in mind that:
 + R code is not supported
-+ The model must be:
++ The model must be a model object of a supported model format
-  + A model object
-  + A supported model formats

 [Learn more about realtime services.](#realtime)